My Complete Video Kit

-When you use these settings, the base ISO is only 200, which also means you don't need to use as aggressive of a ND filter.
+When you use these settings, the base ISO is 100, which also means you don't need to use as aggressive of a ND filter.
 I carry both a 3 stop, and a 6 stop filter with me when shooting in the field.
 The 6 stop filter is dark enough to shoot my 2.8 lens wide open in full sunlight.

 In addition to the customization of the video settings, I also reconfigured the buttons on the camera.
 These are the changes I made:

 Let's face it, the battery life sucks on the Sony A7sII.
 I knew that going into it, and it's actually not that big of a deal just so long as you carry enough batteries, and have a way to keep them charged in the field.
 I have a total of 5 batteries, and use a dual USB charger that I purchased from B&H (listed below).
 Since I work mostly from my truck, I have a Goal Zero Battery pack hooked to the 12 volt outlet in the center console of my 4Runner.
 Whenever I drive, this battery is charged.

 I then plug my USB dual charger into that battery, which allows me to charge my Sony batteries at any time, even if the engine is not running.
 I use the same charger at home.
 Overall, I am very satisfied with the A7sII, and plan on using it for many years to come.